GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 ### Inconsistent date formats

-In both data sources, formatting for dates was highly inconsistent (despite a federal standard requiring the ISO 8601 date format).
-Some departments used YYYY-MM-DD; others used YYYY-DD-MM; others used MM/DD/YYYY.
-Departments occasionally used different date formats from one contract entry to the next, or from one date field to the next of the same contract.
+In both data sources, formatting for dates was highly inconsistent (despite a [federal standard requiring the ISO 8601 date format](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=17284)).
+Some departments used `YYYY-MM-DD`; others used `YYYY-DD-MM`; others used `MM/DD/YYYY` or spelled out months in words.
+Departments occasionally used different date formats from one contract entry to the next, or from one date field to the next of the same contract entry.

 In other cases, contract entries included more problematic dates.
 For example: